yojoecapital/MacroPolo/README.md

 ## Features

-- Define custom macros: Create keyboard macros to replace specific phrases or strings with predefined text.
+- Define custom macros: Create keyboard macros to replace specific keys with predefined values.
+Note that the keys can only contain alphabetical characters.
+These macros are saved to a local XML file.
-- Text substitutions: Automate text substitutions for frequently used abbreviations, symbols, or complex expressions.
+- Text substitutions: Automate text substitutions for frequently used symbols.
 - System-wide monitoring: Capture keyboard input across all applications, ensuring macros work seamlessly in any context.
 - Macro management: Add, update, and remove macros as needed to adapt to changing requirements.